 Work is work.
 It’s not always going to be fun and energizing.
 The best-case scenario is that you love what you do and the people you work with – but that isn’t always the reality.
-There will likely be a few boring projects, tight deadlines, difficult assignments, and coworkers who occasionally (or often) make you want to quit, send a blunt all-caps email, or complain to anyone who will listen.
+There will likely be a few boring projects, tight deadlines, difficult assignments, and coworkers who occasionally (or often) make you want to quit, send a blunt all-caps email, or complain about work to anyone who will listen.
 But that can backfire – big time.

 You’ll feel worse (and your coworkers will too):